the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Conditional Rendering

-The conditional rendering is introduced pretty early in React applications.
+Conditional rendering is introduced pretty early in React applications.
 But not in the case of the book, because there wasn't such an use case yet.
 The conditional rendering happens when you want to make a decision to render either one or another element.
 Sometimes it means to render an element or nothing.
 After all, a conditional rendering simplest usage can be expressed by an if-else statement in JSX.

 The `result` object in the internal component state is `null` in the beginning.
 So far, the App component returned no elements when the `result` hasn't arrived from the API.
 That's already a conditional rendering, because you return earlier from the `render()` lifecycle method for a certain condition.
 The App component either renders nothing or its elements.